NOAA-GSL/GeoFLOW/docs/doxy/user_configuration.md

   and to initialize the total density, "initdt", using the built-in scheme to set random values, and, finally,  to set the temperature, "inittemp" using the built-in zeroing method.
-The "initvabc" block tells us to use the method named "abc" to set the velocity components for an Arnoldi, Beltrami,  Childress flow,  and this method is defined in ginitstate_fatory.ipp.
-If we had, say a magnetic field vector as well, we could also initialize it to use the "abc" method, if we wanted to or we could use a different vector initialization scheme.
+The "initvabc" block tells us to use the method named "abc" to set the velocity components for an Arnoldi, Beltrami, Childress ABC) flow,  and this method is defined in src/cdg/init/ginitstate_fatory.ipp.
+If we had, say a magnetic field vector as well, we could also initialize it to use the the same "abc" method, if we wanted to or we could use a different vector initialization scheme.
+We reserve for another chapter a discussion about how a user may construct and ``wire in'' a new initialization scheme.

   The currently available JSON names for corresponding component types, GStateCompType in the src/cdg/gtypes.h file are provided here: